About NSTA

-International Science Education and the National Science Teachers Association
+International Science Education and the National Science Teaching Association

 Introduction

-The explosion of scientific and technological knowledge and capacity has contributed significantly to the global environment in which we now live (UNESCO 1999).
-For the majority of the world’s citizens, almost all aspects of living are now affected by advancements in science and technology.
+Scientific and technological advances have a significant impact on the living conditions of citizens around the world.
 The result is the emergence of many socio-scientific issues on which decisions must be made by individuals and communities for the mutual benefit of society.
 This new global perspective provides little room for citizens or nations to operate in isolation.
+A globally informed citizenship requires implementation of 21st-century skills incorporating global awareness and, among other disciplines, the science, technology, engineering, and mathematics (STEM) disciplines (P21 2016; NSTA 2011).

 It is common for scientists to openly share ideas and knowledge at the global level; it is equally important for science educators to engage in this international exchange.
 After all, it is science teachers who must educate our future scientists and citizens and help them develop a world view that embraces cultural differences and belief systems.
 Recent studies have sought to compare student achievement in science at the international level.
-These comparisons have drawn attention to the need for global scientific literacy and have encouraged an open exchange of ideas, practices, and approaches in educating students in science (NRC 2003).
+These comparisons have drawn attention to the need for global scientific literacy.

-NSTA defines international science education as any activity or learning experience involving science teachers from different cultures or countries communicating with and learning from teachers and other educators to improve the quality of science teaching and learningand to support a worldwide view of the global implications of science and scientific phenomena.
+NSTA defines international science education as any activity or learning experience involving science teachers from different cultures or countries communicating with and learning from teachers and other educators to improve the quality of science teaching and learning and to support a worldwide view of the global implications of science and scientific phenomena.
+A collaborative approach to science education within the international community also serves the purpose to gain insights into benchmarking of outcomes in STEM education (Achieve 2010).

-Formal collaborations are one way to realize the goals of international science education.
+Both informal and formal collaborations are ways to realize the goals of international science education.
 These collaborations should provide opportunities for preK–16 science educators to work together to improve science education worldwide and should

 • be based on the human spirit of trust and openness, as well as a desire to reach a mutually beneficial outcome;